• Dr. Ahmed M. A. Sayed, Associate Professor

 Dr. Ahmed (aka.
-Ahmed M. Abdelmoneim) is a member of the school of Electronic Engineering and Computer Science at Queen Mary University of London.
+Ahmed M. Abdelmoneim) is an Associate Professor in the school of Electronic Engineering and Computer Science at Queen Mary University of London.
 He has a PhD in Computer Science and Engineering from the Hong Kong University of Science and Technology (HKUST) advised by Prof. Brahim Bensaou.
 He held the positions of Senior Researcher at Future Networks Lab, Huawei Research, Hong Kong and Research Scientist at SANDS Lab, KAUST, Saudi Arabia.
 His early research involved optimizing networked systems to improve the performance of applications in wireless and data center networks and proposing efficient and practical systems for distributed machine learning.
 His current research focus involves designing and prototyping Networked and Distributed Systems of the Future, in particular, he is interested in developing methods and techniques to improve and enhance the performance of networked and distributed systems.
 He is currently focusing on developing scalable and efficient systems supporting distributed machine Learning (esp., distributed privacy-preserving machine learning aka.
 Federated Learning).

-• Kevin (Qilei) Li, Postdoctoral Research Assistant
+• Songyuan Li, Postdoctoral Research Associate

 • Bradley Aldous, PhD student